mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/how-to-use-productboard.md

 * Do reorder your features and play around with scoring your features.
 * Do add sub-components if you feel they are appropriate and do not exist anywhere else.
+* Do create your own feature views with custom prioritization scores (using existing drivers)
 * Do post requests for all of the following in the ProductBoard channel.

+  * New drivers or edits to driver names.
   * New top level components.
   * Renaming, removal or reorganization of top level components.
-  * Requests for changes/additions to prioritization scores or drivers.

 * Do feel free to reach out to Dennis, Jason, or Aaron for any questions.